AlexZeitler/http.js/README.md

   <tr>
     <td>data</td><td>string, object</td><td>optional</td>
     <td>
-      The `data` property contains additional data that is to be sent to the server.
-In GET requests, the `data` property is sent using the query string, otherwise it is transferred hidden within the request's body.
+      This property contains additional data that is to be sent to the server.
+In GET requests, this property is sent using the query string, otherwise it is transferred hidden within the request's body.
     </td>
   </tr>
   <tr>
     <td>headers</td><td>object</td><td>optional</td>
     <td>
-      The `headers` property contains arbitrary headers that shall be sent.
+      This property contains arbitrary headers that shall be sent.
     </td>
   </tr>
 </table>